 If a person's decision-making capacity is already impaired, they can no longer draw up a power of attorney.
-However, such a person can choose adult representation if they still understand the scope of a power of attorney: one or more persons can handle important matters on behalf of the person concerned if he or she is no longer fully capable of making decisions and acting.
-Only one representative can be appointed for each matter.
+However, if they still understand what a power of attorney involves, they can choose to appoint one or more adult representatives.
+These individuals can handle important matters on their behalf if they are no longer fully capable of making decisions or acting on their own.
+Only one representative can be appointed for each area of responsibility.

 How do I obtain an elected adult representative?